xdv/divvy-keypairs/README.md

 Derive a node address from a public key.

-## Generate a random Ripple address
+## Generate a random Divvy address

 ```
 const seed = generateSeed();